jd1618/Python-Codes/README.md

 # Python Codes

-## Part 0.
-Summary
+## Summary

-This repository is a collection of python codes I have written to solve various problems, such as those issued by Codewars, HackerRank, Project Euler, ect.
-Since it is not my intention to deprive anyone of their own independent learning, I will only present solutions to the first 100 Project Euler challenges.
-The later puzzles typically require more creativity and persistence to overcome, which I believe is better appreciated when solved independently or with little guidance.
+This repository is a collection of python codes I have written to solve various problems on different platforms and work towards miscellaneous projects to broaden my exposure to data sciencem, machine learning and quantitaitve finance concepts.